dg/ftp-deployment/readme.md

 FTP Deployment is a script written in PHP (requires PHP 5.4 or newer) and will automate the entire process.
 Just say which local folder to upload and where.
-This information is stored in a `deployment.ini` text file, which you can associate with `deploy.php` script, so deployment will become a one click thing.
+This information is stored in a `deployment.ini` text file, which you can associate with `deploy` script, so deployment will become a one click thing.

 ```
-php deploy.php deployment.ini
+php deploy deployment.ini
 ```

 And what does the `deployment.ini` file contain?
 Only the `remote` item is required, all the others are optional: